Low-Carb Dog Food

 Low-carb dog food has less than 30 percent carbohydrate content, and can even contain as low as 5-15 percent carbs.
 Conversely, high-carb dog food can contain as much as 70 percent carbohydrates, which likely means the dog is not getting enough quality protein in its diet.

 As you look at your dog’s diet to determine its carb content, you should also be on the lookout for simple vs. complex carbs.
-For example, dogs truly do not need any grains, like rice, wheat, corn, etc. Potatoes come a close second to grains in the simple carbs category and provide minimal nutrition to dogs.
+Dogs truly do not need any grains, like rice, wheat, corn, etc. Potatoes come a close second to grains in the simple carbs category and provide minimal nutrition to dogs.
 Complex carbohydrates, on the other hand, include fruits and vegetables that may contain starches (like sweet potatoes or yams) but which also contain top nutrients like beta-carotene and vitamins.
 Complex carbs also include a range of vegetables and fruits like blueberries, cranberries, lettuces, celery, carrots, and more.
 Foods containing the latter provide more beneficial nutrition for your dog than those heavy on the simple carbs, especially grains, which have no nutritional benefit for dogs.

 Why Commercial Brands Don’t Tend to Offer Low-Carb Dog Food Options